JakuJ/advent-of-code-2019/README.md

 # Advent of Code 2019

-Problems from Advent of Code 2019 solved in Haskell, now with Breakout!
+Most of the problems from Advent of Code 2019 solved in Haskell, including Breakout.

+With exams in December I didn't have time to finish all the puzzles.
+And then I burned out.
+What remains are solved puzzles up to 17.1, with an exception for day 15.
+Maybe I'll come back to this repo sometime in the future to finish it, but I doubt it.

 ## Installation